Manufacturing Traceability: Lot Tracking Guide

 What compliance actually requires

 Different standards require different levels of traceability.
 Not every shop needs full serialization.
-Understanding what applies to your work prevents both under-investing and over-engineering.

 ISO 9001

-Most ISO 9001 registrars expect lot-level traceability at minimum.
+Section 8.5.2 requires traceability "where appropriate."
+In practice, your customers and industry define what's appropriate.
+Most registrars expect lot-level traceability at minimum.
 If you can show the link from raw material to finished product, you'll pass the audit.

 AS9100 (aerospace)